l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ## Dude where is my IDE?

-Althought IDEs are an important part of a development environments we haven't talked about it yet.
+Although IDEs are an important part of a development environments we haven't talked about it yet.
 That's because graphical application aren't usually run in Docker containers.
-IDE as Eclipse or IntelliJ find their natual habitat in the main host with source code shared between the host and the containers using Docker volumes.
+IDE as Eclipse or IntelliJ find their natural habitat in the main host with source code shared between the host and the containers using Docker volumes.
 That's what this section is about.

 Vagrant comes with a `synced_folder` option to share folders between the docker container and the main host: